Top 10 vikings essay topics

 VALHALLA and VIKING MYTHS

 The Viking culture was heavily filled with myths that were passed on by word of mouth from one generation to another and preserved in oral versions.
-Just like this admissions essay writing service helped many, these stories helped shape today's view on ancient history and its traditions.
+Just like this helped many, these stories helped shape today's view on ancient history and its traditions.
 In contrast to other ancient cultures, Vikings preserved little to no written sources of their myths which makes them all even more mysterious and sacred.

 The existing Norse literature about Vikings is filled with various mythological beliefs and occurrences, one of them being the infamous Valhalla, notable last stands, and eerie death rituals.
 One prominent character in Viking mythology is Odin, the god of war.
 In ancient Norse literature, Odin is associated with death, wisdom, battle, victory, literature, and the runic alphabet.
 He is also known for being the ruler of Valhalla, a giant splendid hall in Asgard, where half of the soldiers who die in combat end up according to ancient mythology.